 Root cellaring is great for all root vegetables except the sweet potato and garlic, as those keep better in dry storage.

 There is also the possibility to simulate this method in a sandbox indoors.
-In our dry climate, the challenge would be to keep it moist, so we have not experienced it.
+In our dry climate, the challenge would be to keep it moist, so we have not experimented with it.

-A great resort for all types of natural long time storage is the book Root cellaring, by Mike and Nancy Bubel.
+A great resource for all types of natural long-time storage is the book Root cellaring, by Mike and Nancy Bubel.

-Dehydrating fruit and vegetables for long term storage is a simple method to store lots in small space.
+Dehydrating fruit and vegetables for long-term storage is a simple method to store lots in a small space.
 Several huge zucchinis fit into one jar if dehydrated.

-Dehydrators come in different shapes and price categories.
+Dehydrators come in different sizes and price categories.
 Growing up though, we dehydrated everything we wanted simply on a rooftop in the sun.
-Even today I air dry all my herbs.

 One of our future projects is to build a solar dehydrator, our dry climate and intense sunshine would be great for that.

 We love dry fruit and greens.
-See our blog posts on dehydrating here.
+See our blog articles on dehydrating here.